Rak-r/OpenPodCar_V2/README.md

 ## IX. <a name="operator-instructions"></a> Operator intructions

-### Simulation
+Openpodcar_v2 has been tested in both gazebo simulation and real physical envrionment (indoor/outdoor).
+Follow the below sections for running the vehicle in simulation and real physical world.

+## X. <a name="simulation-guide"></a> Simulation guide

-The new Gazebo Garden is used for the simulation of OpenPodCar_v2.
+Gazebo Fortress is used for the simulation of OpenPodCar_v2.
 The new gazebo features more functionalities with enhanced inetrface.
 As our robot behaves as car-like robot and features Ackermann-Steering kinematics.
 To maintain this behaviour in simulation the new gazebo now has an Ackermann system plugin which could be used according the robot configuartions.
 The plugin outputs standard `Twist` messages of field `linear.x` and `angular.z`.
 This also outputs the odometry information which might not be the correct odometry for the whole robot instead it is the odometry information for steering.

 The current repository features the ROS2 Humble with Gazebo garden.
 To use the ROS2 Humble packages with Gazebo Fortress, switch to the Fortress branch `https://github.com/Rak-r/OpenPodCar_V2/tree/Fortress`.

 #### If you want to launch the PodCar with Lidar enabled, run the below launch file:

-* Launch without Rviz : `ros2 launch pod2_decsription pod2_description_Lidar.launch.py scan_node:=true rgbd_node:=false`

 * Launch along with Rviz: `ros2 launch pod2_description pod2_description.launch.py rviz:=true scan_node:=true rgbd_node:=false`